Identification

 Furthermore, the Refugee Law provides that during the preliminary medical tests, which are performed on all asylum seekers, a report is to be prepared by the examining doctor, a psychologist, or another expert, to indicate any special reception/procedural needs of the applicant and their nature.
 Furthermore, within a reasonable time period from the admission of a claimant in a reception centre and following personal interviews, the social workers and psychologists working in the facility are to prepare a relevant report to the Asylum Service indicating any special reception needs as well as their nature.
 Finally, the Social Welfare Services (SWS) are required to identify any special reception needs and to report them to the Asylum Service, but this applies only in case an asylum seeker presents him or herself to Social Services and “whenever this is possible”.[4]

-The above provisions acknowledge the need for identifying and addressing in a timely manner the special reception and procedural needs of vulnerable persons and introduce a basic framework of operation, as noted also by EUAA in the 2021 operating plan.[3]
+The above provisions acknowledge the need for identifying and addressing in a timely manner the special reception and procedural needs of vulnerable persons and introduce a basic framework of operation, as noted also by EUAA in the 2021 operating plan.[5]
 However, further elaboration is required in order for an effective mechanism to be set up.
-In the absence of specific legislative or procedural guidelines, the identification and assessment of special reception and procedural needs has taken place inconsistently, while the assessment tools and approaches to be used were not defined nor standardised.[4]
-Specifically, there is no provision for training of the staff engaged in the identification and assessment procedure, and the role of Social Welfare and Health Services –the most competent state authorities in relation to evaluating the needs of vulnerable persons – is rather confined.
+In the absence of specific legislative or procedural guidelines, the identification and assessment of special reception and procedural needs has taken place inconsistently, while the assessment tools and approaches to be used were not defined nor standardised.[6]
+Specifically, there is no provision for training of the staff engaged in the identification and assessment procedure, and the role of Social Welfare and Health Services – the most competent State authorities in relation to evaluating the needs of vulnerable persons – is rather confined.
 No monitoring mechanism of the overall procedure is foreseen which could contribute to efficient and timely coordination among the involved agencies.
-The lack of effective measures for identifying vulnerable persons was raised in the 2019 review on Cyprus by the UN Committee against Torture, specifically the lack of procedures to identify, assess, and address the specific needs of asylum seekers, including survivors of torture.[5]
+The lack of effective measures for identifying vulnerable persons was raised in the 2019 review on Cyprus by the UN Committee against Torture, specifically the lack of procedures to identify, assess, and address the specific needs of asylum seekers, including survivors of torture.[7]

 In an effort to address the issue in 2019, the Asylum Service started screenings of vulnerabilities at the First Reception Centre ‘Pournara’.
 However, these were not full assessments and the results indicated that cases were going unidentified.
 From March 2019 onwards, the Cyprus Refugee Council carried out vulnerability assessments at the Centre using relevant UNHCR tools and, through this process, identified and referred to the responsible authorities a significant number of vulnerable persons, which confirmed the need for an identification and assessment mechanism.
 From mid-2019 onwards, efforts were initiated by the Asylum Service and the EUAA, in collaboration with UNHCR and the Cyprus Refugee Council, to set up a comprehensive vulnerability assessment procedure at Pournara were the registration of the vast majority of asylum seekers takes place.
 This has included the development of a common tool for screening and assessment of vulnerable persons, a Standard Operating Procedure, and a team of vulnerability examiners to carry out the assessments.
 Vulnerability examiners receive training under relevant EUAA modules, however at times there has been insufficient supervision and coordination of the team as well as high turnover of staff.
-Furthermore, due to the rise in the numbers of new arrivals and then COVID-19, these efforts were put on hold from March to October 2020.
-The vulnerability assessment procedure resumed in October 2020 and continued throughout 2021 and 2022.

-In 2022, the vulnerability assessment team is comprised of 10 vulnerability officers (5 officers from EUAA; 3 officers from CODECA; 1 officer from UNHCR; 1 officer from CyRC) and a coordinator appointed by EUAA.
-As in previous years, there was still a lack of a comprehensive SoP and referral pathways and results in vulnerability assessments, and referrals were often carried out in a non-uniform manner.
+In 2022, the vulnerability assessment team comprised of 10 vulnerability officers: 5 officers from EUAA; 3 officers from CODECA (the organization contracted to manage Pournara); 1 officer from UNHCR; 1 officer from CyRC and a coordinator appointed by EUAA.
+As in previous years, there was still a lack of a comprehensive SoPs and referral pathways and results in vulnerability assessments, and referrals were often carried out in a non-uniform manner.
 Furthermore, there was no system in place for quality control of the vulnerability assessments to ensure the efficacy of the findings and referrals.
 In addition, there continued to be a high turnover among vulnerability officers, however an improvement has been noted in the training and guidance offered to newly recruited/assigned staff.
-In an effort to address the above the vulnerability team conducts meetings (approximately once or twice per month) to discuss guidelines on identifying vulnerabilities, guidelines on interviewing (i.e., families; single parents with minor children), as well as to discuss other issues that arise, including challenging cases identified.
-In the second half of the reporting period, a training seminar on Trafficking in Human Beings was organised by EUAA for all vulnerability officers.
+In an effort to address the above mentioned, the vulnerability team conducts meetings (approximately once or twice per month) to discuss guidelines on identifying vulnerabilities, guidelines on interviewing (i.e., families; single parents with minor children), as well as to discuss other issues that arise, including challenging cases identified.
+Furthermore, a training seminar on Trafficking in Human Beings was organised by EUAA for all vulnerability officers.
 EUAA is currently designing SoP for vulnerability assessments with clear instructions on procedures, vulnerability indicators, and instructions for identification.

-Furthermore, access to mental health services, particularly psychological assistance, is also problematic, as there is no system to refer cases to state psychologists and the capacity of such services is often not sufficient to respond to the needs and lack interpretation services.
-Furthermore, there are every few NGOs offering such services, and cannot respond to the demand.
+Regarding, access to mental health services, particularly psychological assistance, is also problematic, as there is no system to refer cases to State psychologists and the capacity of such services is often not sufficient to respond to the needs and lack interpretation services.
+Furthermore, there are every few NGOs offering such services, and they cannot respond to the demand.
 In cases of severe mental health difficulties or emergency needs, e.g., risks or attempts of suicide, the person is referred to a psychiatrist at the Emergency department of the General Hospital.

 Age assessment of unaccompanied children

-Under the Refugee Law, the Asylum Service may use medical examinations to determine the age of an unaccompanied child, in the context of the examination of the asylum application when, following general statements or other relevant evidence, there are doubts about the age of the applicant.[16]
+Under the Refugee Law, the Asylum Service may use medical examinations to determine the age of an unaccompanied child, in the context of the examination of the asylum application when, following general statements or other relevant evidence, there are doubts about the age of the applicant.[13]
 If, after conducting the medical examination, there are still doubts about the age of the applicant, then the applicant is considered to be minor.
-Furthermore, the law provides that any medical examination shall be performed in full respect of the child’s dignity, carried out by selecting less invasive exams, and by trained professionals in the health sector so as to achieve the most reliable results possible.
+Furthermore, the law provides that any medical examination shall be performed in full respect of the child’s dignity, carried out by selecting the least invasive examinations, and by trained professionals in the health sector so as to achieve the most reliable results possible.

 The Asylum Service also has the obligation to ensure that unaccompanied children are informed prior to the examination of the application, in a language which they understand or are reasonably supposed to understand, about the possibility of age determination by medical examinations.
 This should include information on the method of examination, the potential impact of the results on the examination of their application, and the impact of any refusal of an unaccompanied child to undergo medical examinations.
 Furthermore, the Asylum Service must ensure that the unaccompanied child and/or representatives have consented to the carrying out of examinations to determine the age of the child.
 Lastly, the decision rejecting an asylum application of an unaccompanied child who has refused to undergo such medical examinations shall not be based solely on that refusal.[14]